model-checking/kani/rfc/src/rfcs/0012-loop-contracts.md

 calls `kani_loop_invariant_begin_marker` and `kani_loop_invariant_end_marker` in the MIR.
 Then Kani will generate the corresponding GOTO-level statement expression for all instructions between the two placeholder function calls.
-At last, Kani will add the statement expression to the loop latch---the jump back to the loop head.
+At last, Kani will add the statement expression to the loop latches---the jumps back to the loop head.

 The artifact `goto-instrument` in CBMC will extract the loop contracts from the named-subs of the loop latch, and then apply and prove the extracted loop contracts.